viadee/vPAV/docs/README.md

 - [PopperJS](https://github.com/FezVrasta/popper.js/blob/master/LICENSE.md) licensed under MIT
 - [Soot](https://github.com/Sable/soot) licensed under a LGPL 2.1  license

 Soot and bpmn.io provide the basis for the two most exciting features of the validator, i.e. finding inconsistencies in the data and control flow across model and code an the visualization thereof.
-We would like tgt explicitly thank these two communities for their continued effort.
+We would like to explicitly thank these two communities for their continued effort.

 **BSD 3-Clause License** <br/>